MikeBarker-MSFT/AzL200/Networking/README.md

     --access allow \
     --priority 200

-# Create 3x Network Cards for the VM's being created next.
-# They are linked to the Vnet, default Subnet, NSG and Load Balancer created above.
-for i in {1..3}; do
+# Create a VM Scale Set  https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/quick-create-cli
+# You can open the Azure portal and look in the Resource Group you created to see the resources getting created.
+Click 'Deployments' to see the steps taken
+# Using --verbose with this one so we can see in console exactly what it is doing
-    az network nic create \
+az vmss create \
     -g $rg \
+    -n $locs \
     -l $loc \
+    --image UbuntuLTS \
+    --instance-count 3 \
-        -n NicVm$i-$locs \
+    --lb-sku Standard \
     --vnet-name Vnet1-$locs \
     --subnet Subnet1 \
+    --custom-data cloud-init.txt \
-        --network-security-group NSGWeb1-$locs \
+    --vm-sku Standard_B1s \
-        --lb-name SLB1-$locs \
+    --nsg NSG-$locs \
-        --lb-address-pools Be1 \
+    --public-ip-address-dns-name "vmss-"$unique \
-        --no-wait
-done

-# Check if all 3 nics have been created (because we used --no-wait)
-az network nic list -g $rg --output table

-Create Availability Set and VM's
-#Create Availability Set for the VM's plus simple Web Page
+    --verbose

+# Add an HTTP probe to the load balancer so it checks the backend health
-az vm availability-set create \
+az network lb probe create \
     -g $rg \
-   -l $loc \
-   -n AvSet1-$locs
+    -n HttpProbe \

-# Creates the 3 VMs using the cloud-init above and --no-wait to make it faster.
-for i in {1..3}; do
+    --lb-name $locs"LB" \
+    --protocol http \
+    --port 80 \
+    --path / \
+    --interval 5 \
+    --threshold 2

+# Update Load Balancing rule to use the new health probe
-    az vm create \
+az network lb rule update \
     -g $rg \
-    -l $loc \
-    -n VM$i-$locs \
+    -n LBRule \
-    --availability-set AvSet1-$locs \
-    --nics NicVm$i-$locs \
-    --size Standard_B1s \
-    --image UbuntuLTS \
-    --generate-ssh-keys \
-    --custom-data cloud-init.txt \
+    --lb-name $locs"LB" \
-    --no-wait
-done

-# Check if all 3 VMs have been created.
-Even after they have started it will take a few minutes for the web page to show.
+    --probe-name HttpProbe

+# Check the progress of deployment
-az vm list -g $rg -d --output table
+az vmss list-instances -g $rg -n $locs -o table

 # ---------------- Test Load Balancing in Region 1 -----------------

-#Get the Public IP Address for the Load Balancer
-pip1=$(az network public-ip show -g $rg -n Pip1-$locs --query [ipAddress] --output tsv) ; echo "Pip1 = "$pip1
+# Even after instances are all deployed it will take a minute or 2 before they start accepting connections - this is while the cloud-init builds
+# If you didn't add a health probe, you will see "connection refused" at first and then "Bad Gateway" for short while and then it should start working
+# If you did add the health probe it will just return "connection timed out" until it starts working

+# dns for region 1
+export dns1="vmss-"$unique"."$loc".cloudapp.azure.com"

 # Use this 'For' loop to test connecting to the public IP 20 times
 # You should be load balanced between the VMs
-for i in {1..20}; do curl $pip1 -m 1; echo -n $'\r\f'; sleep 0.1; done
+for i in {1..20}; do curl $dns1 -m 1; echo -n $'\r\f'; sleep 0.1; done

-# ----------------- Other Region ------------------------------------
+# ----------------- Region 2 ------------------------------------

-# Now change the location variables to another Region and run MAIN again to create an identical setup in another region.
+# Now we change the location variables to the 2nd Region and run MAIN again to create an identical setup in another region.
-# The power of Infrastructure as Code !
+# The power of Infrastructure as Code!

-export loc="NorthEurope"
+export loc=$loc2
-export locs="NEU"
+export locs=$locs2

 # ---------------- Test Load Balancing in Region 2 -----------------

-#Get the Public IP Address for the Load Balancer
-pip2=$(az network public-ip show -g $rg -n Pip1-$locs --query [ipAddress] --output tsv) ; echo "Pip2 = "$pip2
+# Even after instances are all deployed it will take a minute or 2 before they start accepting connections - this is while the cloud-init builds
+# You will see "connection refused" at first and then "Bad Gateway" for short while and then it should start working

 # Use this 'For' loop to test connecting to the public IP 20 times
 # You should be load balanced between the VMs
-for i in {1..20}; do curl $pip2 -m 1; echo -n $'\r\f'; sleep 0.1; done
+for i in {1..20}; do curl $dns2 -m 1; echo -n $'\r\f'; sleep 0.1; done

 # ----------------- Front Door ---------------------------------